An analysis of the first act of âArcaneâ season two

 Episode Three: Finally Got The Name Right

 Zuri Smith.
-Hi, I'm Zuri Smith (She/Her), a Junior at Montgomery Blair High School and this is my first year on Silver Chips Online!
+Hi, I'm Zuri Smith (She/Her), a Senior at Montgomery Blair High School, and I am a Co-Blogs and Entertainment Editor.
 I am a competitive dancer, and I love to choreograph in my free time.
-I also love to read, write, bake, and spend … More »
+I also love to read, write, bake, and spend time with ⊠More »

 Please ensure that all comments are mature and responsible; they will go through moderation.